Available for R Series Routers.

 Configuration

-To configure parameters for a Layer 2 session, navigate to the L2 Submenu within the Sevio Portal.
+To configure parameters for a Layer 2 session, navigate to the L2 Submenu within Sevio Portal.

 The User can modify and reserve an available IP address through the Panel.
 The IP address represents the address assigned to the remote Control Workstation during the Layer 2 connection.